We all wish our parents bought us these valuable vintage toys when we were younger!

 When this Happy Holidays Barbie was first released it sold out extremely quickly.
 Because of this, people were marking up the price on their second-hand dolls.
 Kids and collectors alike were desperate to find a Happy Holidays Barbie.
 The company who manufactured them, Hasbro, took note of this and realized that there was a demand for “collectors’ edition” Barbie dolls for adult collectors.
 Happy Holidays Barbie is considered, by some, to be the first Barbie in the special collectors’ edition.

 Classic toys and games never go out of style!

-Games like Chutes and Ladders, Candyland and Uncle Wiggley are still being played today by kids that have no idea about their history.
+Classic board games like Chutes and Ladders, Candyland and Uncle Wiggily are still being played today by kids that have no idea about their history.
 If you are lucky enough to find one in the original box (good condition) with all of the pieces, you have a collector’s item that is very attractive to collectors.